Directed by Michael Gershman

 - Cryptic Conversation / Rule of Symbolism: Faith's dreams.

-- Dead Demon on Display / Gutted Like a Fish: The Scoobies find a demon that Adam has tied between two trees and eviscerated as part of his ongoing research into demon and human physiology.
+- Dead Guy on Display: The Scoobies find a demon that Adam has tied between two trees and Gutted Like a Fish as part of his ongoing research into demon and human physiology.

 - Dead Man Writing: The Mayor's Video Will for Faith.

-- Destination Defenestration: A variation - Faith throws open a French door right into Buffy's path, making Buffy run through it.
+- The Door Slams You: Faith throws a French door closed, right into Buffy's path, making Buffy run through it.

-- Dramatic Gun Cock: The powering-up sound when Xander charges the taser blaster.
+- Dramatic Gun Cock: The powering-up sound whenever Xander charges the taser blaster.